 Delivering Water to Your Tap

-The Water Distribution personnel consists of a Service Director, Assistant Service Director, Administrative Assistant, Crew Leader, and 7 Operators (3 Operators with Class II Distribution Licenses).
+The Water Distribution staff consist of a Street Superintendent and Assistant, Administrative Assistant, Crew Leader, and seven Operators, of which three Operators hold Class II Distribution Licenses.

-The Distribution crew maintains all lines up to the property owners curb shutoff.
-The water meters themselves are also part of the system.
+- The water meters are part of the system.
 If you need to schedule an appointment for your meter, please contact the Utility Billing Office at 419-782-1946.

 Any violation of the backflow requirements may result in immediate termination of water service without notification.
 Continued noncompliance will result in the loss of water service until the system is brought into compliance.